quorten/quorten-blog1/_posts/2020-07-02-actual-wxp-vm.md

 as network hosting servers in an enterprise environment.
 AC'97 audio is built straight into Windows XP, but if you want High Definition Audio (i.e. Intel HDA, ICH6, etc.), then you need to install a driver.
-Microsoft previously provided a universal driver, but they discontinued their direct download link, so you'll have to look elsewhere to download this.
+Also note that one of my particular target systems, a bit older of a Windows XP computer, has its integrated sound card more similar to AC'97 than HDA (PCI VEN=8086, DEV=24C5, SoundMAX Integrated Digital Audio).
+Microsoft previously provided a universal HDA driver, but they discontinued their direct download link, so you'll have to look elsewhere to download this.

 20200702/DuckDuckGo pci vendor 8086 dev 2668